Structured Logging That Survives Production

 Tiny explainers grouped by topic.
 Spend less time Googling, more time building.

-A practical guide to shipping passkeys with WebAuthn: registration, sign-in, recovery, account settings, and the RP ID/origin gotchas that usually break rollouts.
+What shipping passkeys actually involves: registration, sign-in, recovery, account settings, and the RP ID/origin mistakes that break rollouts.

 A battle‑tested checklist and patterns: allowlists, size limits, magic‑byte checks, streaming to object storage, virus scanning, image/PDF sanitization, signed URLs, and safe download headers.